My professional placements have provided me with an excellent opportunity to apply everything I’ve learned on my course.Rohit

 You will be assessed through assignments and your teaching in school.
 The assessments for taught modules will include a wide range of tasks including written essays and assignments, oral presentations, action research tasks and portfolios of evidence of your learning.

-The assignments will all be designed to help you investigate in detail particular aspects of teaching strategies, educational theory or research which will have relevance to your teaching, and to reflect on how theory has informed or can inform your practice.
+The assignments are designed to help you investigate in detail particular aspects of teaching strategies, educational theory or research.
+These all have relevance to your teaching and help you to reflect on how theory has informed, or can inform, your practice.

 Recent graduates have gone on to work in schools in the UK and abroad.
 A mathematics specialism will enhance your prospects of securing a mathematics subject lead role.